Friend of South Korea's Park facing "much unfairness" amid graft scandal

 Choi's daughter, Chung Yoo-ra, is in custody in Denmark, where she was arrested on Sunday after being sought by South Korean authorities, who are seeking her extradition.

-Chung is a 20-year-old equestrian competitor who trained in Germany and has been accused by South Korea's special prosecutor of criminal interference related to her academic record and other unspecified charges.
+Chung is a 20-year-old equestrian competitor who trained in Germany and has been accused of criminal interference related to her academic record and other unspecified charges.

 "(Choi) is here in spite of her situation and amid a difficult time when she is not aware what may happen to her daughter who has been locked up in Denmark," her lawyer told the court.

 Park's powers have been suspended since Dec.
-9 when she was impeached in parliament.
-Prime Minister Hwang Kyo-ahn is serving as acting president while the Constitutional Court deliberates whether to uphold or overturn the impeachment.
+9, when she was impeached in parliament.
+Prime Minister Hwang Kyo-ahn is serving as acting president while the Constitutional Court decides what happens to Park.

+The Constitutional Court heard opening arguments from the parliamentary impeachment committee as well as Park's defence counsel on Thursday.
+Four witnesses were called but only one appeared - a fitness trainer.

+The hearing followed the first trial session on Tuesday.
+As expected, Park was absent for both.

 Protesters are expected to gather again this weekend.